 This is the risk that changes in interest rates of debt investments will adversely affect the fair value of an investment.
-The Authority manages its exposure to declines in fair values by: (1) not including debt or equity investments in its investments portfolio at June 30, 2020, (2) limiting the weighted average maturity of its investments in certificates of deposit to periods of three months or less, and (3) keeping most of its banks deposits and certificates of deposit in interest bearing accounts generating interests at prevailing market rates.
-Therefore, as of June 30, 2020, the interest risk associated with the Authority's cash and cash equivalent is considered low.
+The Authority manages its exposure to declines in fair values by: (1) not including debt or equity investments in its investments portfolio as of June 30, 2021, (2) limiting the weighted average maturity of its investments in certificates of deposit to periods of three months or less, and (3) keeping most of its banks deposits and certificates of deposit in interest bearing accounts generating interests at prevailing market rates.
+Therefore, as of June 30, 2021, the interest risk associated with the Authority's cash and cash equivalent is considered low.